The John Ringling Mansion

 Main Street is the WORTH BLOCK

-(1925(, a commercial complex with offices and homes on the second floor.
+(1925), a commercial complex with offices and homes on the second floor.
+Downtown Sarasota is still a walkers delight despite overcrowded streets.

 Past LEMON STREET on Main Street was the Sarasota Railroad